 (b) the Provider may transfer the Customer Personal Data to its sub-processors in the jurisdictions identified in Section 5 of Schedule 2 (Data processing information), providing that such transfers must be protected by any appropriate safeguards; and

-(c) the Provider may transfer [the Customer Personal Data to a country, a territory or sector to the extent that the competent data protection authorities have decided that the country, territory or sector ensures an adequate level of protection for Personal Data.
+(c) the Provider may transfer the Customer Personal Data to a country, a territory or sector to the extent that the competent data protection authorities in the UK have decided that the country, territory, or sector ensures an adequate level of protection for Personal Data,

 12.8 The Provider shall promptly inform the Customer if, in the opinion of the Provider, an instruction of the Customer relating to the processing of the Customer Personal Data infringes the Data Protection Laws.